Print

 2. Remove any and all “silverskin”

-5. Wrap it in aluminum foil and refrigerate overnight.
+4. Wrap in aluminum foil and refrigerate overnight.
 This draws out moisture and promotes a good “bark” on the exterior